janscience/TeeRec/docs/install.md

 manually.

-_Note_: If you upgraded from an older Arduino IDE, make sure that none of these librariers are located in your `Arduino/libraries` folder.
+_Note_: If you upgraded from an older Arduino IDE, make sure that none of these libraries are located in your `Arduino/libraries` folder.
 In particular, `SdFat` and `Bounce2`.

 The only library that needs to be installed is